 IPSR was founded in 1949 under Director Donald W. MacKinnon and Associate Director Nevitt Sanford.
 At that time IPSR was called IPAR: the Institute of Personality Assessment and Research.
 The Institute's roots can be traced back to Henry Murray's Psychological Clinic at Harvard in the 1930s (where both MacKinnon and Sanford had been trained) and to the Office of Strategic Services (OSS) personnel assessment centers that were established during World War II (MacKinnon directed one of these centers).
-Subsequent Directors of IPSR include: Richard S. Crutchfield, Harrison G. Gough, Kenneth H. Craik, Philip Tetlock, and Robert W. Levenson as well as several interim directors.
-Currently Dana R. Carney is the Director.
+Subsequent Directors of IPSR include: Richard S. Crutchfield, Harrison G. Gough, Kenneth H. Craik, Philip Tetlock, Robert W. Levenson, and Dana Carney, as well as several interim directors.
+Currently Iris Mauss is the Director.
 The goal of the Institute was to apply personality assessment to the study of fundamental theoretical and substantive issues in psychology and human behavior.

 From its inception, the Institute was a home for visiting and resident scholars and a center for research.
 Early studies conducted at the Institute addressed topics such as professional promise and high-level performance, aesthetics and creativity, personal soundness, adult development, life histories, and leadership.
 In addition to illuminating the theoretical and empirical issues in each of these areas, this research led to the development of new measures and procedures for assessing the similarities and differences among individuals.

 One of the defining features of IPSR's work has been the view that, to understand personality fully, you must view the individual in a number of different situations.
 In the original IPAR studies of personality, this was accomplished through intensive multi-day assessments, which included administration of extensive self-report inventories; procedures that enabled careful observation of behavior in structured and unstructured situations; and detailed in-depth interviews.